algorandfoundation/devportal-code-examples/CONTRIBUTING.md

 ```

 ## Repository structure
 Code examples are divided into sub-projects in the `projects` directory depending on their type.
-For example, if the code example concerns an Algorand Python smart contract, it should go into the `python-contract-examples` sub-project directory.
+For example, if the code example concerns an Algorand Python smart contract, it should go into the `python-examples` sub-project directory.

 Refer to `CONTRIBUTING.md` files in respective sub-projects in the `projects` directory for sub-project specific instructions.